gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 // Set the number of amplifications and the correct view offset mappings for each render target renderEncoder.setVertexAmplificationCount(2, viewMappings: &viewMappings)

-// Query the current frame drawable viewport sizes for each render target let viewports = drawable.views.map { $0.textureMap.viewport }
+let viewports = drawable.views.map { $0.textureMap.viewport }
-// Set the viewport sizes for each render target renderEncoder.setViewports(viewports)
+renderEncoder.setViewports(viewports)

 // Encode our rendering commands into the MTLRenderCommandEncoder